 Governors must ensure that laid down procedures are carried out in relation to allegations against members of staff, visitors, volunteers and students.
-Where an allegation is made against the Headteacher, the Chair of Governors will take responsibility for ensuring that any referral, investigation or subsequent action is properly conducted and in accordance with SET procedures (ESCB 2022).
+Where an allegation is made against the Headteacher or Acting Headteacher, the Chair of Governors will take responsibility for ensuring that any referral, investigation or subsequent action is properly conducted and in accordance with SET procedures (ESCB 2022).